astronomer/docs/software_versioned_docs/version-0.32/overview.md

 import LinkCardGrid from '@site/src/components/LinkCardGrid';
 import LinkCard from '@site/src/components/LinkCard';

-<p class="DocItem__header-description">Astronomer Software is the best way to run Apache Airflow in your private cloud.
-Using Astronomer's tooling, you can have fine-tuned control over every aspect of your Airflow experience.</p>
+<p class="DocItem__header-description">Astronomer Software is the best way to run Apache Airflow® in your private cloud.
+Using Astronomer's tooling, you can have fine-tuned control over every aspect of your Apache Airflow® experience.</p>

 import AstroCard from '@site/src/components/AstroCard';

 <AstroCard title="Need a managed Airflow solution?" />

-## Run Airflow in your private cloud using Astronomer Software
+## Run Apache Airflow® in your private cloud using Astronomer Software

 The following diagram shows how you can run Airflow in your private cloud using Astronomer Software: